anshuuuuuuuuuuuuu/ISL-IDENTIFICATION-WITH-TRANSLATION-AND-STANDARDIZATION/README.md

 # ISL-IDENTIFICATION-WITH-TRANSLATION-AND-STANDARDIZATION
-The model identifies sign language and return a proper sentence in desired language in audio as well as video format
+The model identifies sign language and returns a proper sentence in desired language in audio as well as visual format.

+NOTE: Model training will require a computer with a discrete Nvidia GPU for processing visual data.

 The dependencies are:-